 The Back Home Again in Indiana Scholarship is specifically for non- traditional students and gives college scholarships as well as supporting those who wish to further their education and/or training as a way of enhancing their employment skills.

 Music students can receive funding from the Megan Elytha Jean Sahlhoff Music Scholarship.
 Applicants must be a current graduate of North Judson San Pierre High School pursuing a career with a major or minor in the field of music or a music related field.

-Deadlines for all scholarships is July 25.
+Deadlines for all scholarships is July 10th.
+Download the applications below.